cnabio/duffle/docs/guides/relocation-guide.md

 The `--repository-prefix` flag determines the repositories for the relocated images.
 Each image is given a name starting with the given prefix and pushed to the repository.

+The `--relocation-mapping` flag is the path of a relocation mapping file which is created by the relocate command and which should be passed to other commands (`install`, `upgrade`, `run`, and `uninstall`) when the relocated images are to be used.

 For example, if the repository prefix is `example.com/user`, the image `istio/proxyv2` is relocated to a name starting with `example.com/user/` and pushed to a repository hosted by `example.com`.